devmt04/kernel-barebones/grub-boot/02-Input-Keyboard/README.md

 make
 ```

-This will create a .iso disk image in outs folder.
+This will create a .iso disk image in `release/iso` folder.

 ## Run the Project